mddunlap924/PII-Detection/README.md

   PII Detection and BIO Synthetic Data Generation
 </h1>

-<p align="center">This repository is demonstrates how to fine-tune a state of the art PII detection system and enhancing performance with synthetic PII data generation.
+<p align="center">This repository fine-tunes a state of the art PII detection system and enhances performance with synthetic PII data generation.
 </p>

 <p align="center">